kubernetes-client/python/devel/submodules.md

 scripts/update-submodule.sh
 ```

-Create a commit "generated python-base update" and send a PR to the main repo.
+After the script finishes, please create a commit "generated python-base update" and send a PR to this repository.